Welcome

 Key Term: rent suspension (cesser) clause

-A lease provision that suspends the tenant's obligation to pay rent when the premises are unfit for occupation due to insured damage.
+A lease provision that suspends the tenant's obligation to pay rent when the premises are unfit for occupation due to insured damage, either in full or a fair proportion where only part is affected.

 Worked Example 1.2